-During Cairns' tenure, the Aggies have earned nine Player of the Year honors.
+During Cairns' tenure, the Aggies have earned nine conference Player of the Year honors.
 Forward Shantel Flanary was named the WAC Offensive Player of the Year in 2009 and 2011, while defender Natalie Norris picked up the WAC Defensive Player of the Year title in 2010, 2011 and 2012.
 Defender Taryn Rose earned USU's first Mountain West honor, as she was named the league's Defensive Player of the Year in 2014.
 Additionally, Rose and Flanary were named the WAC Freshman of the Year in 2011 and 2009, respectively, while Lindsey Smart earned the honor in 2006.
-Under Cairns, Utah State earned 22 all-Big West honors, 37 all-WAC awards and has added five all-Mountain West accolades.
-In the classroom, USU has been strong as well, garnering 55 academic all-Big West, 123 academic all-WAC and 40 academic all-Mountain West accolades.
-Additionally, 39 soccer players have been named Mountain West Scholar-Athletes 53 times in its time in the league.
-Cairns has also led the team to 13-straight NSCAA Team Academic Awards.
+Under Cairns, Utah State earned 22 all-Big West honors, 37 all-WAC awards and has added 12 all-Mountain West accolades.
+In the classroom, USU has been strong as well, garnering 55 academic all-Big West, 123 academic all-WAC and 65 academic all-Mountain West accolades.
+Additionally, soccer players have been named Mountain West Scholar-Athletes 53 times in its time in the league.
+Cairns has also led the team to 14-straight NSCAA Team Academic Awards.

 The 2015 Aggie squad finished the year at 10-8-2, going 5-5-1 in Mountain West play.
-Under Cairns, forward Jessica Brooksby and midfielder Wesley Hamblin earned all-Mountain West honors, while Brooksby was named to the NSCAA all-Pacific Region third team.
+Brooksby and Hamblin earned all-Mountain West honors, while Brooksby was named to the NSCAA all-Pacific Region third team.
 Off the field, 18 players earned academic all-Mountain West accolades and 12 were named Mountain West Scholar-Athletes.

 With a solid foundation in the team's second season in the Mountain West, Cairns led the 2014 squad to a 10-8-2 record, while going 6-4-1 in league action.
 The Aggies finished fifth in the conference, ending the season in the quarterfinal round of the Mountain West Tournament in a loss to Colorado College.
 Rose picked up her Defensive Player of the Year honor, while being named to the all-conference first-team.
 She was joined by midfielder Lexie Morgan with all-league accolades.
 In the classroom, 15 student-athletes earned academic all-Mountain West honors, while 13 were named Mountain West Scholar-Athletes.